fmoorhof/SelectZyme/README.md

 Please clone the repository:
 ```
 git clone https://github.com/fmoorhof/ec.git
+cd ec
 ```

 ### Conda
 For optimal GPU support, the conda installation is reccomended.
 ```
 conda env create -f environment.yml
+# in case some pip dependencies could not be installed use:
+pip install -e .
 ```

 ### Pip